jindrichmynarz/dissertation/parts/extraction.md

 We used LinkedPipes-ETL (LP-ETL) ([Klímek, Škoda, Nečaský, 2016](#Klimek2016)) to automate the extraction.
 LP-ETL provided us with a way to automate downloading and transforming the source data in a data processing pipeline.
 Syntax of the extracted output was validated via Apache Jena's `riot`^[<https://jena.apache.org/documentation/io>] to avoid common problems in RDF/XML, such as incorrect striping ([Brickley, 2002](#Brickley2002)).

+The selected dataset spans Czech public contracts from June 1, 2006 to January 18, 2017.
+This selection amounts to 1.6 GB of raw data in XML and corresponds to 20.5 million extracted RDF triples.

 To aid visual validation of the extracted data, we developed [*sparql-to-graphviz*](https://github.com/jindrichmynarz/sparql-to-graphviz) that produces a class diagram representing the empirical schema of the data it is provided with.
 This tool generates a description of the dataset's class diagram in the DOT language, which can be rendered to images via [Graphviz](http://www.graphviz.org), an established visualization software for graph structures.